pbscybsec/IOT_Hacking/level3/README.md

 ## Example Usage

 After logging in, users can control connected devices via the web interface.
 Each device corresponds to a button on the web page that sends a request to the ESP32 to toggle the state of the connected GPIO pin.

-## Security Note

-This example uses simple authentication and is not encrypted.
-For production environments, consider implementing HTTPS and more robust authentication methods.